OpenMaine/covid19-foodmap/README.md

 # What other resources/tools are currently serving the same need?
 https://www.gsfb.org/get-help/food-map/ (but hours/pickup locations aren't updated)

-# Is there any data, research or code available for your current idea?
 # Are there any Drawbacks to choosing this path?
 It would be better if we could help good shephard update theirs